 But how do you identify which tasks are the easiest?
 First, make a list of each room in your house.
 Think about packing your house room by room.
 If you think about packing everything in the whole house at once, we guarantee you’ll get stressed out.
 Instead, think about each room, and then break down the stuff that’s in each room into smaller categories.
 For example, the categories in your living room might include the following: books, entertainment equipment and accessories, decorations, and furniture.

 Once you have your list of rooms and the categories of stuff in each room, find the smallest, simplest category.
 Begin there.
 When you’re working on this task, it may be tempting to try to work on other tasks at the same time.
 Or, maybe you’ll get stressed out and start thinking about everything else you have to do.
-If that’s the case, we have a motto for you: task at hand.
+If that’s the case, we have a motto for you: the task at hand.
 Repeat it to yourself over and over.
 You can only pack your whole house by working on one task at a time, and that task will get done a lot faster if you focus all your energy on it.
 One thing at a time.
-Task at hand.
-Task at hand.

 We wanted to dedicate an entire section to packing moving boxes because it’s important for a stress-free move.
 The first piece of advice we will give when it comes to packing moving boxes is this: pack heavy belongings in smaller boxes (ideally boxes that have handles).
 It is much easier to pick up a small 50-pound box than a large one.
 Large boxes tend to be awkward to carry and difficult to pack in a moving truck.